-- ¶ 8 On cross-examination, Hicks admitted that during the events of October 11, 2016, each member of the group, including herself, was "high on methamphetamine."
-Hicks further testified that she had purchased methamphetamine from defendant "a couple times." - During the second day of trial, the State called Mock and Childress to testify.
+- ¶ 9 On cross-examination, Hicks admitted that during the events of October 11, 2016, each member of the group, including herself, was "high on methamphetamine."
+Hicks further testified that she had purchased methamphetamine from defendant "a couple times." - ¶ 10 During the second day of trial, the State called Mock and Childress to testify.
 With minor differences, both men testified consistently with Hicks.
-Additionally, they provided testimony about what occurred when they were inside Fisher's home.
-According to Mock, the three of them entered Fisher's home through the garage.
-After Mock explored a different part of the house, he returned to where defendant was and saw him "loading the guns in a bag."
+Additionally, Mock testified that the three men entered Fisher's home through the garage and that, after he had explored a different part of the house, he returned to where defendant was and saw defendant "loading the guns in a bag."
 Childress testified that sometime after October 11, 2016, he "sawed down and handled" the shotguns they had taken from Fisher's house.
-On cross-examination, Childress testified that after he altered the ".410 shotgun[s]," "Kyle Hildenbrand ended up with" at least one of them. - After Childress testified, the State rested, and the trial court conducted a hearing on the State's motion in limine.
+On cross-examination, Childress testified that after he altered the ".410 shotgun[s]," "Kyle Hildenbrand ended up with" at least one of them.

+After Childress testified, the State rested, and the trial court conducted a hearing on the State's motion in limine.
 At the beginning of the hearing, defense counsel informed the court that he intended to call as witnesses Brianne Carlson, Jerry Coram, Andrew Adams, and Deputy Tommy Pickett.
 The court then asked defense counsel for an offer of proof for the potential witnesses.
 In response to the court's request, defense counsel commenced a protracted and vague proffer.
 Defense counsel informed the court the testimony would "deflect any blame or responsibility that go with [defendant]" and, instead, would implicate Kyle Hildenbrand.
-Although defense counsel's proffer consumes 18 pages of the report of proceedings, and despite multiple attempts by the court to clarify the proffer, defense counsel did not specify the anticipated testimony of each of the identified witnesses beyond indicating that a gun was found in the possession of Hildenbrand several months after the robbery.
+Although defense counsel's proffer consumes 18 pages of the report of proceedings, and despite multiple attempts by the court to clarify the proffer, defense counsel did not specify the anticipated testimony of each of the identified witnesses beyond indicating that Hildenbrand possessed guns sometime after the robbery.
 At one point during the hearing, defense counsel stated: